tidyverse/tibble/tests/testthat/_snaps/subsetting.md

       Must assign to row with a single valid subscript. x Subscript `TRUE` has the wrong type `logical`. i It must be numeric or character.
+      Caused by error:
+      !
+Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.
     Code
       foo[[mean, 1]] <- 1
     Error <vctrs_error_subscript_type>
       Must assign to row with a single valid subscript. x Subscript `mean` has the wrong type `function`. i It must be numeric or character.
+      Caused by error:
+      !
+Must extract element with a single valid subscript. x Subscript has the wrong type `function`. i It must be numeric or character.
     Code
       foo[[foo, 1]] <- 1
     Error <vctrs_error_subscript_type>
       Must assign to row with a single valid subscript. x Subscript `foo` has the wrong type `tbl_df<
+        x: integer
+        y: integer
+      >`.
+      i It must be numeric or character.
+      Caused by error:
+      !
+Must extract element with a single valid subscript. x Subscript has the wrong type `tbl_df<
         x: integer
         y: integer
       >`.